mav2287/gitignore_php/README.md

-# PHP .gitignore
+# .gitignore file for PHP projects
-This is a gitignore file for PHP Developers.
-It is meant to be dropped into a new php git repo.
+This .gitignore file is meant to be used as a starting point for PHP Projects.
+It is meant for you to be able to just drop it into a new repo.